Alvaropz/SortManager/README.md

 | Merge              |   ![MergeSortTester](https://user-images.githubusercontent.com/63067669/152651950-e104fa41-6f5d-4aeb-a749-fdcf2a152480.png)    |
 | Binary Tree Search |     ![BSTTester](https://user-images.githubusercontent.com/63067669/152651951-74f1e59d-d3dd-42bf-9b75-8f20501a5475.png)  |

    * For the view class.
-There has been performed a manual test:
+A manual test has been performed:
      * This includes other inputs than "b", "m" and "t" for the _getDesiredType()_ function.
      * This includes negative numbers and large numbers for the _getArrayLength()_ function.
      * This includes the right _output printed_ on the terminal.

 ## Technologies:

-Project is created with:
+Project created with:
 * IntelliJ IDEA 2021.3.1
 * junit-jupiter:5.8.2
 * apache.logging.log4j:2.17.1